RobotLocomotion/drake-iiwa-driver/README.md

  * Press the "sync" button.
 It's on the toolbar at the top, 5th from the right.
 It looks a bit like a square with a couple of arrows over it (though it doesn't look much like this).
 This will install the application.
   * Execute

+## C++ driver

+TODO(sam.creasey) Update the Drake external to point to master once the needed changes are integrated.

+Once Sunrise Workbench is provisioned, you'll need to build the local interface which communicated with the iiwa arm using FRI, and with the controlling application using LCM.
+Compiling the project in this directory will output a single program called "kuka_driver".
+Running it with no arguments will connect to the IIWA at it's default address and port (192.170.10.2, port 30200), negotiate LCM into the command state, and report the IIWA status via LCM.
+If no LCM control messages are received, the arm will be in a "limp" state where it can be moved externally subject to the configured impedence force (hardcoded in the Java application).
+Once it receives a command via LCM, that position will be commanded until the next LCM position is received.

+An application wishing to control the arm should listen to LCM for status updates and command the joints appropriately in response.